nextgis/ngf-tutorial/tutorials/6_2_no_map_ngw_kit/README.md

 ## Theory

-The [@nextgis/new-kit](https://github.com/nextgis/nextgis_frontend/tree/master/packages/ngw-kit) library provides a set of utilities to simplify interaction with the vector layers data of NGW.
-In addition, it provides a set of tools for implementing various complex mechanics that require a sequence of more than one query or translate data into a convenient format.
+The [@nextgis/new-kit](https://github.com/nextgis/nextgis_frontend/tree/master/packages/ngw-kit) library provides a set of utilities to simplify interaction with the vector layers data in NGW.
+It also provides a set of tools for implementing various complex mechanics that require a sequence of more than one query or translate data into a convenient format.

 [Documentation](https://code-api.nextgis.com/modules/ngw_kit.html)